ohnoruu/CNN-Brain-Lesions/NOTES.md

      x = BatchNormalization()(x)
    - normalizes activations of the previous layer
    - rescales input values to a common range that is easier for the machine to recognize

+# Training
+  - train_generator: instance of DataGenerator class.
+  - model.compile
+  - model.fit
+      -trains model using data generator (instance of DataGenerator class, train_generator) for 10 epochs -During each epoch, following steps are repeated:
+        1) batch of input data and labels/ground truth and provided
+        2) model makes predictions
+        3) binary cross-entropy loss is computed (using comparisons between data and ground truth)
+        4) using evaluation from binary cross-entropy, model's weights are updated
+        5) accuracy is evaluated using metrics

+# Creating Checkpoints
+  - Checkpoint Directory: specifies where on local filesystem the model checkpoints will be saved
+  - Checkpoint File Path: specifies naming convention and exact file path for checkpoint directory